STV (TV channel): Regions

 STV serves central and northern Scotland.
 Within STV, Scotland is split into two regions and four sub-regions.
 Networked and regional programming is the same in both regions, apart from regional news and advertising.
 Within both regions, there are further opt-outs providing sub-regional news and commercials.

 STV North (formerly Grampian Television) is based in Aberdeen and serves Northern Scotland.
 The main news programme serving the area is the North edition of STV News at Six, alongside short regional bulletins (STV News/Good Morning Scotland) on weekdays.
-The main 6 pm programme on weeknights includes local opt-outs from Aberdeen (serving the North East and Highlands and Islands) and Dundee (serving Tayside and North East Fife).
+The main 6 pm programme on weeknights includes local opt-outs for the North East and Highlands & Islands and Tayside and North East Fife).
 The two sub-regions also receive separate commercials.

 STV Central (formerly Scottish Television) is based at the STV Group headquarters in Glasgow and serves Central Scotland.

-Two editions of STV News at Six are produced and broadcast each weeknight from Edinburgh (for Fife, the Lothians and parts of Central Scotland), and Glasgow (for western parts of Central Scotland and Lochaber).
-The two sub-regions also receive separate late night news bulletins and local commercials.
-Lunchtime bulletins are broadcast from Glasgow across the Central region – the Glasgow newsroom also produces pan-regional bulletins for the North and Central regions at weekends.
+The main news programme serving the area is the Central edition of STV News at Six, alongside short regional bulletins (STV News/Good Morning Scotland) on weekdays.
+The main 6pm programme on weeknights includes local opt-outs for the West and East of the region.
+The Glasgow newsroom also produces pan-regional bulletins for the North and Central regions at weekends.

 Altogether, the regions and sub-regions serve a population of 4,993,590.